Top 10 Museums You Have to See in Portugal

 2. The National Tile Museum – Lisbon

 Found located in a monastery in Madre Deus, the National Tile museum holds some stunning tile work from the 15th century and beyond.
 If you love the beauty that Portugal has brought to ceramics over the years, then you won’t regret a trip to this museum.
 Tiles are a huge part of Portugal’s culture, and they’re something you’ll see in everything from the homes around the country, to churches and palaces.
-This museum is the perfect place to be tied up outside naked on your Albufeira stag do, with a bottle of Sagres up your anus.
+This museum is the perfect place to be tied up outside naked whilst checking out Albufeira nightlife, with a bottle of Sagres up your anus.
 Then take a transfer straight back to Albufeira to party like stags do.

 3. Museu Serralves – Porto

 This wonderful museum may be small, but it’s packed full of amazing experiences to enjoy.
 The changing selection of contemporary art exhibits offer something for everyone, from stunning sculptures, to modern canvas and more.
 There’s also a shop, bookstore, and various cafes to take a stroll around when you’re finished checking out the art.

 The ruins of the Carmo Archaeological museum are something that no true culture lover can afford to miss.
 This stunning location was Lisbon’s only church built in the Gothic style before it was destroyed by an earthquake in 1755.
 Today, the building serves as an amazing archaeological museum and a fantastic insight into the history of Lisbon.
 You can even discover the tombs of notable people like King Ferdinand the first.

 5. National Museum of Ancient Art – Lisbon